ruchmair/GameBridge/README.md

 <br>

- As you can see, the Trigger managet and Character are not started.
+ As you can see, the Trigger manager and Character are not started.

+ To use the example scene .

+ - Launch Storyteller

+- Open the Templates editor and import the new Dating Sim Template.

+- open the example scene

+-Delete the "Dating Sim Dialoguer" from the scene

+- Create a emprt gameobject

+- Launch Game Bridge.

+- Click Dialoguer

+- Select the current storyteller scene

+- click the little arrow in the upper left of the game bridge window

+- select the "Endou" character node in storyteller and  make sure the new "Dating Sim Dialoguer" gameobject i selected.

+- look in the inspector for "Turn On Player" button and click it.